sourcehut-mirrors/fennel-ls/Adding-a-Lint-Rule.md

 * `self` is the table that represents the language server.
 It carries metadata and stuff around.
 You probably don't need to use it directly.
 * `file` is an object that represents a .fnl file.
 It has some useful fields.
   Check out what fields it has by looking at the end of `compiler.fnl`.

-The most important one for lints is probably `lexical`. `file.lexical` stores the value `true` for every single list, table, or symbol that appears in the original file AST.
-If your lint is supposed to apply to hand written code, but doesn't really apply to generated code, you should make sure that the AST you're checking is inside of file.lexical.
+`file.lexical` stores the value `true` for every single list, table, or symbo that appears in the original file AST, and `nil` for things generated via macroexpansion.
+Make sure that the AST you're checking is inside of `file.lexical`; otherwise, your lint may not be actionable or relevant, because the user won't be able to see or edit the code your lint is warning about.

 The next arguments depend on which loop the lint is in:
 ### If your lint is linting definitions: